 MTR325 - Fundamentals of Programmable Logic Controllers

-The course offers students the ability to design, troubleshoot, improve and optimize a mechatronic control system.
-In doing so, the course covers the component parts of a programmable logic controller, their function and their interrelationship.
+The course provides students with an introduction to programmable logic controllers through the design, troubleshooting, improvement, and optimization of mechatronic control systems.
+The course covers the component parts of a programmable logic controller, their function, and their interrelationship.
 PLC input/output systems and requirements are examined.
-Ladder logic programming using I/O instructions, logic instructions, timers, counters, sequencers, comparison, and zone control and math functions are covered in-depth.
+Ladder logic programming using I/O instructions, logic instructions, timers, counters, and sequential control are covered in-depth.
 Sequence of PLC operation, hardware installation, networking PLC systems and peripherals, troubleshooting, safety requirements, and industrial applications of PLCs are also introduced.
-Two hours of lecture and three hours of lab.

 MTR330 - Dynamics